senlin/so-responsive-content/readme.txt

 == Frequently Asked Questions ==

-= Is this plugin compatible with Gutenberg? =
+= Is this plugin compatible with the new editor of WP 5.0 (codenamed Gutenberg)? =

-The plugin works on WP 5.0, but only by using the [Classic Editor](https://wordpress.org/plugins/classic-editor-addon/).
-The new WP Editor no longer uses TinyMCE and therefore this plugin does not function in the new (Gutenberg) editor.
+The plugin works on WP 5.0, but only on a Classic Block.
+Alternatively we would like to suggest to either using the [Classic Editor](https://wordpress.org/plugins/classic-editor-addon/) or to install [ClassicPress](https://www.classicpress.net) once it is released.

 = Is it possible to hide shortcodes with this plugin?